 Pooling water can cause roofing materials to develop blisters, while extreme weather or impact with an object can also damage the roofing materials like single-ply roofing (EPDM or TPO) or modified bitumen.
 Even small tears and cracks can quickly wreak havoc.

-Get your flat roof fixed as soon as reasonably possible to minimize the damage and prolong its lifespan.
+Get your flat roof repaired as soon as reasonably possible to minimize the damage and prolong its lifespan.
+Here are the most common fixes performed during roof repairs that you need to be aware of.

 3. Problems with Flashing and Roof Penetrations